kangojs/kangojs/.github/ISSUE_TEMPLATE/feature-request.md

 title: ''
 labels: feature
 assignees: Ben-Ryder
 ---

+**Package Information**
+- Name: kangojs, class-validation, http-status-codes or package-template
+- Version (as installed from npm):

 **Describe your feature**
 A description of what the feature is, and how it would work.